alegresor/QMCGenerators.jl/docs/src/tutorial.md

  0.562439   0.904977  0.739613
 ```

+!!! warning
+    While not strictly enforced, sample sizes should be powers of two to achieve full coverage of $[0,1]^s$

 In the following sections we always supply a seed for reproducibility.
-Supplying a seed requires you also supply the number of randomizations as demonstrated in the single randomization examples above.
-However, if you do not wish to seed you can simply supply the number of randomizations.
+Supplying a seed requires you also supply the number of randomizations as done above.
+However, if you do not wish to seed, you can simply supply the number of randomizations.

 ```jldoctest tut_no_seed
 rls = RandomDigitalShift(DigitalSeqB2G(12),2)